 - Employment.
 Employees in isolation or quarantine or that need to miss work to care for children can secure job-protected leave.

-- NEW.
-Procurement.
+- Procurement.
 The new PEI Sourced Solutions online portal will help meet demand for supplies.

 - Support for Nonprofits.
 Nonprofits with COVID-19-specific needs can apply for funding through the United Way, which was given a $250k budget.